Walking Bradford’s underground beck

 Marking Bradford Beck Plaque 4, sponsored by British Land

-Plaque 4 at the bottom of Miller Gate, a cul-de-sac off Aldermanbury.
+Plaque 4 at the bottom of Miller Gate, a cul-de-sac off Aldermanbury and is sponsored by British Land.

 Spectral Saxon elders